fb pixel

 Be sure to consider the Child Dental Benefits Schedule

 One key element of introducing your child to good oral hygiene habits is to have them visit Captivate Dental regularly.
+Regular visits for children’s dentistry allow us to check growth, prevent early dental problems, and guide your child’s oral development.

 To help some parents and children afford this opportunity, the Child Dental Benefits Schedule (CDBS) was introduced by the Australian government to make that task easier if you receive benefits such as Family Tax Benefit A payments.